-Lots of people struggle to fit physical activity into their busy lives.
+Lots of people struggle to get enough physical activity.
 If someone you care about is having a hard time getting active, you can help.
 Here are some tips to get you started.

 Suggest activities you can do together.

 - Start small.
-Try taking a walk after dinner twice a week, or do sit-ups while you watch TV.
+Try taking a walk after dinner twice a week, or do crunches (sit-ups) while you watch TV.

 - Mix it up.
 Learn new stretches and warm-up exercises.